EddieDavison92/fingertips_get_and_pivot_data/README.md

 # Fingertips Data Downloader

 Fingertips Data Downloader is a Python application that simplifies the process of downloading and managing public health data from the Fingertips API.
-The application fetches metadata related to area types and indicators and presents a user-friendly `tkinter` GUI for selecting and downloading relevant datasets.
+The application first fetches metadata related to area types and indicators then presents a user-friendly `tkinter` GUI for selecting and downloading relevant datasets.

 ## Core functionality